 Bilateral prophylactic (PRO-fih-LAK-tik) mastectomy is the removal of both breasts to prevent breast cancer.
-Studies suggest prophylactic bilateral mastectomy can lower the risk of breast cancer in women at high risk by 90 percent or more [245-252].
+Studies suggest prophylactic bilateral mastectomy can lower the risk of breast cancer in women at high risk by at least 90 percent [246,248-252].

-Some BRCA1 or BRCA2 carriers and women with a strong family history choose this option because it eases their worries about getting breast cancer.
-It may also make them feel they have done all they can do to prevent breast cancer.
+Some BRCA1 or BRCA2 carriers and women with a strong family history may choose this option to ease worries about getting breast cancer.
+It may make them feel they have done all they can do to lower their risk of breast cancer.

 Prophylactic mastectomy has some risks, including problems (such as infection) from surgery.
-And, in addition to the emotional impact of losing both breasts, some women have body image issues that can affect how they feel sexually [252,282-284].
-Talking to a health care provider or counselor, or joining a support group, can help address these issues.
+And, in addition to the emotional impact of losing both breasts, some women have body image issues that can affect how they feel sexually [251,285-287].
+Talking with a health care provider or counselor, or joining a support group, can help address these issues.